 For this purpose, you can use browser extensions that block certain websites or desktop apps that hide everything except the active window – Freedom and Cold Turkey Blocker can be used for blocking the websites distracting you for a specific period of time.

-If you’re more of the stubborn kind, you’ll need something aggressively stop you from going down the rabbit hole.
+If you’re more of the stubborn kind, you’ll need something aggressively to stop you from going down the rabbit hole.
 To cater to this, RescueTime is a bomb!
 It tracks productivity and blocks distracting sites.

 Pro tip:If you’re working in Google Docs, hide your bookmarks bar by just right-clicking any space in the bookmarks bar and unchecking “show bookmarks bar.”

-However, if these blocking technologies are not your thing, I’ve got something for you up my sleeve!
+However, if these blocking technologies are not your thing, I’ve got something for you up to my sleeve!
 You can enhance your productivity through focus boosting soundtracks.